 - a.
 Uses current information. - b.
-Takes into account the (1) the numbers of migratory children, (2) the needs of migratory children, (3) the "priority-for services" requirement in Section 1304(d)

-of ESEA, and (4) the availability of funds from other Federal, State, and local programs.
+Takes into account the following: (1) numbers of migratory children; (2) needs of migratory children; (3) "priority-for services" requirement in Section 1304(d) of ESEA; and (4) availability of funds from other Federal, State, and local programs.